 Prior to the construction of the Vietnam Veterans Memorial (or the Wall as it is commonly known) on the National Mall, no memorials had been built on the federal green space honoring wartime service.
-With the Wall’s dedication in 1982, the battle that was waged with Congress and other federal entities to build it forced Congress to enact rules that would create a new standard for future federal war memorials.
+With the Wall’s dedication in 1982, Congress chose to enact rules that would create a new standard for future federal war memorials.
 The 1986 Commemorative Works Act was the answer to that lack of regulation that the Vietnam Veterans Memorial’s speed and success highlighted.
 One of the law’s major tenants which, impacted our mission directly is shown below:

 (b) Military Commemorative Works.–A military commemorative work may be authorized only to commemorate a war or similar major military conflict or a branch of the armed forces.
 A commemorative work solely commemorating a limited military engagement; or a unit of an armed force may not be authorized.
 Commemorative works to a war or similar major military conflict may not be authorized until at least 10 years after the officially designated end of such war or conflict;

-Most military strategists and think tanks acknowledge that the “Global War on Terror” will be a multi-generational conflict, to be potentially fought for 80-100 more years, if not into perpetuity.
-Our collective understanding of war has changed dramatically since 1986, and the laws governing military commemorative works need to change accordingly.
-Post 9/11 Veterans and families were faced with a situation that would be much worse than what we saw with the Greatest Generation who saved the world from tyranny during World War II; that generation of warriors did not have a place on the Mall until 59 years after their war ended, and for many of them it sadly came too late.
+Most military strategists, think tanks and military families acknowledge that the “Global War on Terror” is a multi-generational conflict, to be potentially fought for 80-100 more years, if not into perpetuity.
+The collective understanding of war has changed dramatically since 1986, and the laws governing military commemorative works needed to change accordingly.
+Post 9/11 Veterans and families were faced with a situation that would be much worse than what we saw with the Greatest Generation who saved the world from tyranny during World War II; that generation of warriors and families did not have a place on the Mall until 59 years after their war ended, and for many of them it sadly came too late.
 We as a Foundation recognized the need and took on the noble mission of working with Congress to amend the current 10-year restriction.